Chrisfaherty/CI_PP3_PPM/README.md

 ## Bugs

 ### Fixed Bugs
-* When edinting the master password if you intered the user name instead of the name it would print the new password in the incorrect cell.
+* When editing the master password if you entered the user name instead of the name it would print the new password in the incorrect cell.
     * FIX: Change the function to focus on the one cell as this cell will not change.
 * When locating the specific row and column for edit password the function would break if the coordinates where past row 9.
     * FIX: An if else statement was added so the formula changes once the cell is past row 9.